Bendamustine (Levact ®)

 Back to top

-A blood clot may cause symptoms such as pain, redness and swelling in a leg, or breathlessness and chest pain.
-Blood clots can be very serious so it’s important to tell your doctor straight away if you notice any of these symptoms.
-Most clots can be treated with drugs that thin the blood.The doctor or nurse can give you more information.
+Cancer increases the chance of a blood clot (thrombosis) and chemotherapy can add to this.
+A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
+Contact your doctor straight away if you have any of these symptoms.
+A blood clot is serious but your doctor can treat it with drugs that thin the blood.
+Your doctor or nurse can give you more information.

+Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+This includes medicines you can buy in a shop or chemist.
 Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-This information is based on our Bendamustine (Levact®) fact sheet and has been compiled using information from a number of reliable sources, including:
+This section has been compiled using information from a number of reliable sources, including: